Stone-A-Heathen (for Charity!)

 |Event Date||Warm months|

-Activity Overview/background: Originally to be done on September 30th, 2010 for Blasphemy Rights' Day at the University of South Carolina, Stone-A-Heathen is to be done as a protest to stoning done in countries such as Iran.
-In 2010, a relatively current issue is the man in the Maldives who came out as an apostate (non-Muslim) which means that if he did not recant, he would've been executed.
-While it is certainly not necessary to bring up this issue, or to do it on Blasphemy Rights' Day, we at USC felt that this event coordinated well.
+Originally done on September 30th, 2010 for Blasphemy Rights Day at the University of South Carolina, Stone-A-Heathen is a protest to stoning in countries such as Iran.
+In 2010, a current issue was the man in the Maldives who came out as an apostate (non-Muslim) which means that if he didn't recant, he would've been executed.
+While it isn't necessary to bring up this issue, or to do it on Blasphemy Rights' Day, we at USC felt that this event coordinated well.
 To Stone-A-Heathen (so to speak), you need water balloons to act as the "stone", willing participants to have water balloons thrown at them, and a charity to donate the funds you collect.
 You may also choose to do this event as a publicity stunt (as it works very well on campus for this, especially for smaller groups)

-Planning timeframe: This does not take too long to physically set up.
+This doesn't take too long to physically set up.
 Plan about three weeks in advance so you have time to build the background for the balloons (You don't want to hit random people in the street.)
 You may need more time if you are coordinating with another group.
-(We paired with Amnesty International at South Carolina and that is where our proceeds were donated.)
+(We paired with Amnesty International at South Carolina and that's where our proceeds were donated.)
 Make sure to clear the fundraiser with the person in charge of designating areas and approving functions at school.
 Also make sure if they are ok with Bible verses or other religious symbols/things.
-At USC, it was very specific - we could not have it on our backdrop (where people would be throwing balloons), but it could be on a sign where it would not be getting wet.
-They were careful to make sure there would not be TOO many people offended.
+At USC, it was very specific - we couldn't have it on our backdrop (where people would be throwing balloons), but it could be on a sign where it wouldn't be getting wet.
+They were careful to make sure there wouldn't be TOO many people offended.

 1. Select a human rights charity to donate funds to (if you are not going the publicity stunt way).
 We recommend Amnesty International, as it is the most well known, and most schools have a chapter that you can coordinate with.